masfaatanveer/QnA-Chatbot/Readme.md

 ## 🔥 Why This Project?

-- ⚡ Super lightweight — no LLM needed
+- ⚡ Super lightweight — no LLMs or APIs needed
 - 🚀 Fast inference with 1000+ real QnA samples
-- 🧩 Easy to customize: just replace the CSV!
+- 🧩 Easy to customize — just replace the CSV!
-- 💬 Works offline, ideal for embedded or enterprise setups
+- 💬 Works offline — perfect for internal, embedded, or edge use
-- 🧠 Ideal for demos, helpdesk bots, AI interviews, or chatbot learning
+- 🧠 Great for demos, AI interviews, chatbot courses, or helpdesk bots

 ---

 ## 💡 Future Ideas

-- Add feedback system to improve answers
+- Add feedback system to improve accuracy
-- Upgrade to contextual memory or RAG
+- Upgrade to contextual memory (or RAG-based)
-- Export chat history
+- Export chat history / save sessions
-- Add speech-to-text input
+- Add voice (speech-to-text) support

 ---